 000s-900s – Upper Level, north side

-Periodicals: Issues of most current volumes are on shelves on the main level.
-Past volumes are on the upper level either bound or loose or on the lower level in microform.
+Periodicals –Issues of most current print periodicals are on shelves on the main level.
+Past volumes are either bound or loose on the Upper Level, south side.
 Many full-text articles are available on the online databases.
 Please ask for assistance in locating periodicals.

-Reserves – as specified by faculty member; usually 2 hours
+Reserves – as specified by faculty member; in library use only, usually 2 hours

 Audio Visual materials – 3 days